blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 which will cause the attack to be made with disadvantage.

 ### Miner's Helm
 This helmet has a built-in bullseye lantern that can be switched on and off with a command word.
 The flame is magical and does not consume fuel.
+It lasts for 8 hours and requires 24 hours to recharge.

 ### Flowering Cloak
 This cloak is covered in flowers that attract butterflies and moths.
 It confers advantage on animal handling checks.